brian-carroll/elm_c_wasm/README.md

         - Changes the value at the same index in the Record

-# SuperTypes / constrained type variables
+## SuperTypes / constrained type variables
 TODO

-# Boxed vs unboxed numbers
+## Boxed vs unboxed numbers
 TODO

-# Headers
+## Headers
 TODO

-# Padding & alignment
+## Padding & alignment
 TODO

-# Memory: stack, heap, static, registers
+## Memory: stack, heap, static, registers
 TODO

-# Dropping type info
+## Dropping type info
 TODO

-# Alternatives to C
+## Alternatives to C

-## Why not Rust?
-OMG!!
+### Rust
-Let me be clear, I really wanted to use Rust.
+I really wanted to use Rust.
 It's just generally a better language.
 Hey, it's even heavily influenced by Haskell and ML, just like Elm!

 But using Rust to implement Elm was difficult enough that I got frustrated and demotivated and stopped working on this project for a few weeks.
 This project is a hobby for me, so if I'm not enjoying it then it won't happen.
 And at some point it was either drop the project or switch to C.